Killer-cell immunoglobulin-like receptor: Role in natural killer cells

 Natural killer (NK) cells are a type of lymphocyte cell involved in the innate immune system's response to viral infection and tumor transformation of host cells.
 Like T cells, NK cells have many qualities characteristic of the adaptive immune system, including the production of “memory” cells that persist following encounter with antigens and the ability to create a secondary recall response.
 Unlike T cells, NK cell receptors are germline encoded, and therefore do not require somatic gene rearrangements.
 Because NK cells target self cells, they have an intricate mechanism by which they differentiate self and non-self cells in order to minimize the destruction of healthy cells and maximize the destruction of unhealthy cells.

 Natural killer cell cytolysis of target cells and cytokine production is controlled by a balance of inhibitory and activating signals, which are facilitated by NK cell receptors.
 NK cell inhibitory receptors are part of either the immunoglobulin-like (IgSF) superfamily or the C-type lectin-like receptor (CTLR) superfamily.
 Members of the IgSF family include the human killer cell immunoglobulin-like receptor (KIR) and the Immunoglobulin-like transcripts (ILT).
 CTLR inhibitory receptors include the CD94/NKG2A and the murine Ly49, which is probably analogous to the human KIR.

 Role in T cells

 KIR and CD94 (CTLR) receptors are expressed by 5% of peripheral blood T cells.
+Killer immunoglobulin-like receptors on T cells have the function of signaling T cell activation.
+The KIRs are expressed on CD8+ T cells and will interact with the human leukocyte antigen (HLA) class I molecules on cells.
+The KIRs can signal the inhibitory or activate the signaling of the T cell and its ability to kill the foreign cells.